 Our elementary wing serves students in grades 1-8.
 Because classes are combined (grades 1/2, 3/4, 4/5, and 7/8), many courses are taught in 2-year cycles.

 Bible is mostly taught using the story-telling method in the younger grades.
-The resource used for most Bible classes is Show Me Thy Ways by Gertrude Hoeksema.
+Our school has adopted the CARE Bible curriculum but also uses, Show Me Thy Ways by Gertrude Hoeksema as a regular resource.

 Saxon Math is taught from grades 1-8.
 Each lesson builds on the previous one; each year expands on the content learned the year before.
 By the time students finish this challenging program, they are competent in math.

 Both science and history for the early grades is taught by way of unit studies.
 Grades 3-6 use Christian Schools International’s Science textbooks.
-History lessons for grades 3-6 are based on the Veritas system: there is no textbook; rather, content cards, songs, and timelines help students to remember pertinent information.
+History lessons for grades 3-6 are based on the Veritas system: there is no textbook; rather, content cards, and timelines help students to remember pertinent information.
 Grades 3 and 4 delve into the ancient cultures: Egyptian, Mycenaean, Minoan, Greek, and Roman.
-Grades 5 and 6 study the Middle Ages, Renaissance, and Reformation one year, alternating with a study of U.S. History the other year.
+Grades 5 and 6 study the Reformation study of U.S. History both years.
 As in language arts and science, history studies in grades 7/8 move beyond the elementary foundation and serve as a transition into high school.